gowatertech/gowater/replit.md

 Adheres to **WCAG 2.1** guidelines and features comprehensive testing coverage.

 ### UI/UX Design Approach
 Utilizes modern UI components from shadcn/ui with Tailwind CSS for a clean, responsive, and accessible user experience.
+The system also includes responsive layouts for mobile devices, such as the Customer Transaction History.

 ### Invoice & Payment Systems
 Automates invoice generation, handles dynamic tax calculation, concurrency control, automatic payment processing for cash invoices, partial cash payments via mobile app, and a prepaid invoice system.
 It includes a unified transaction ledger, a comprehensive advance payment (anticipos) system, and an automated "Abono a Cuenta" (Account Payment) system that allows applying payments across multiple pending invoices and creating advance payments even without pending invoices.
 A centralized `recalculateInvoiceStatus()` utility ensures accurate invoice status based on persisted payment data.
+The system also includes automatic synchronization of `customers.balance` with transactions and allows for advance payments without pending invoices.

 ### Timezone Configuration
 The system uses **América/Santo_Domingo timezone (UTC-4)** for all date and time operations.